-Recovery time = (usageByTheDataStorageDestination + usageByTheTransactionLogStorageDestination) / diskWritePerformance x 1.5
+Recovery time = (usageByTheDataStorageDestination + usageByTheTransactionLogStorageDestination) / $diskWritePerformance \times 1.5$

 - usageByTheDataStorageDestination: Disk space used by the database cluster - usageByTheTransactionLogStorageDestination.
-Disk space used by the transaction log stored outside the database cluster - diskWritePerformance: Measured maximum data volume (bytes/second) that can be written per second in the system environment where the operation is performed - 1.5: Coefficient assuming the time excluding disk write, which is the most time-consuming step - Backup data storage destination
+Disk space used by the transaction log stored outside the database cluster - diskWritePerformance: Measured maximum data volume (bytes/second) that can be written per second in the system environment where the operation is performed - 1.5: Coefficient assuming the time excluding disk write, which is the most time-consuming step

+- Backup data storage destination

-Recovery time = usageByTheBackupDataStorageDestination / diskWritePerformance x 1.5
+Recovery time = usageByTheBackupDataStorageDestination / diskWritePerformance x 1.5 x EffectOfCompression

-- usageByTheBackupDataStorageDestination: Disk space used by the backup data - diskWritePerformance: Measured maximum data volume (bytes/second) that can be written per second in the system environment where the operation is performed - 1.5: Coefficient assuming the time excluding disk write, which is the most time-consuming step
+- usageByTheBackupDataStorageDestination: Disk space used by the backup data (If compressed, the amount of disk space when decompressed.
+If you do not know the decompression size, calculate it by the disk space of the database cluster.) - disk WritePerformance: Measured maximum data volume (bytes/second) that can be written per second in the system environment where the operation is performed - 1.5: Coefficient assuming the time excluding disk write, which is the most time-consuming step - EffectOfCompression: Specify 0.6 for compression or 1 for no compression

-16.1 Recovering from Disk Failure (Hardware)
+18.1 Recovering from Disk Failure (Hardware)